 Data collection, personalisation and privacy are ongoing topics of deliberation for brands and specifically for those with loyalty programs.
-For Love or MoneyTM 2019 continues to dive into the topic of data collection and use.
+For Love or Money $^{\text{TM}}$ 2019 continues to dive into the topic of data collection and use.

-- 1. How do customers feel about loyalty programs collecting & using their personal details? - Enhancer: In 2019, 54% of New Zealand's loyalty program members and 51% of Australian members are comfortable sharing their information with loyalty programs to enhance their shopping experience.
+- 1. How do customers feel about loyalty programs collecting & using their personal details? - Enhancer: In 2019, 51% of Australian loyalty program members are comfortable sharing their information with loyalty programs to enhance their shopping experience.
 This is not convincing.
-More focus is required for programs to use the data they collect to enhance the member's shopping experience. - Invader: Approximately one in four members across both countries feel the collection of personal information by loyalty programs is an invasion of their privacy, even if it is used to enhance their shopping experience.
+More focus is required for programs to use the data they collect to enhance the member's shopping experience. - Invader: More than one in four members (27%) in 2019, up from 23% in 2018, feel the collection of personal information by loyalty programs is an invasion of their privacy.